 CHOP’s liver graft survival rates are higher than the national average rates at 1-month, 1-year and 3-years after transplant.

-The 1-month, 1-year and 3-year survival rates are higher than the national average.
+The 1-month and 1-year patient survival rate is lower than the national average.
+The 3-year survival rate is higher than the national average.
 Also, note that because different groups of patients are followed for each time period, it is possible for 3-year survival rates to exceed 1-year survival as it does for CHOP.